LL.M International Business Law (Distinction) · LL.B (Hons) · Reading for the Sri Lanka Bar · Colombo

 Open the case studyDrafting examples, clause taxonomies, reviewer edits, and rejection reasons curated into reference material that AI tools can lean on without inventing facts.
 Out of the LL.M thesis on copyright and generative AI.

-Read the note Regulation, AI accountability, and the human layerWhy the duty has to stay with the human - recent sanctions cases (Mata v.
+Read the note Regulation, AI accountability, and the human layerWhy the duty has to stay with the human, recent sanctions cases (Mata v.
 Avianca, Park v.
 Kim), the EU AI Act, GDPR Article 22, ABA Formal Opinion 512, and where Sri Lanka's professional-conduct apparatus fits in.

 - Source discipline

 The system never makes up a figure, an authority, a right, or a governing law.
-If it isn't on the matter record, the output flags the gap in brackets.
+If it isn't on the matter record, the draft flags the gap in brackets.
 The reviewer fills the bracket or kills the draft.

 - Execution control

-- Disclosure boundary
+- Public boundary

 Get in touch.